nicorichard/fastlane-plugin-push_cert_alert/README.md

 ## Usage

-If you already use get_push_certificate (pem) and slack actions somewhere in your lanes then you are already configured.
+> If you already use get_push_certificate (pem) and slack actions somewhere in your lanes then you are already configured.
+Run `bundle exec fastlane action push_cert_alert` for more information.

-Just run `push_cert_alert` from some lane:
+Simply add `push_cert_alert` to some lane:

 ```ruby
 lane :test do